ThatOneCalculator/DiscordRPCMaker/README.md

 ![Large](https://cdn.discordapp.com/attachments/671117418189422594/803419758287519754/scrot.png)
 ![Small](https://cdn.discordapp.com/attachments/671117418189422594/803419819293540385/scrot.png)

-## This is meant to be ultra noob-friendly, as long as you follow the instructions!
+## This is meant to be noob-friendly, as long as you follow the instructions!

-### The whole setup takes only a minute!
 ---

 # Table of Contents: